cardano-foundation/CIPs/CIP-plutus-modules/README.md

 The design in this CIP supports both alternatives.
 Suppose a module `A` imports modules `B` and `C`.
 Then module `A` will be represented as the lambda-expression `λB.λC.A`.
-This can be compiled into a `CompleteScript` and placed on the chain, with en empty list of `ScriptArg`s, as a reference script in a UTxO, allowing it to be used with any implementations of `B` and `C`--the calling script must pass implementations of `B` and `C` to the lambda expression, and can
+This can be compiled into a `CompleteScript` and placed on the chain, with an empty list of `ScriptArg`s, as a reference script in a UTxO, allowing it to be used with any implementations of `B` and `C`--the calling script must pass implementations of `B` and `C` to the lambda expression, and can